joinself/academy/examples/mobile/android/04_advanced_features/01_backup_restore/README.md

-# 🔗 Custom Credential Demo
+# 🔗 Backup & Restore Demo

 > **🎯 What you'll learn:** How to back up and restore data that stored in the SDK.